Rito007/YoutubeDownloader/README.md

 # Another Information

 ### This software has only mp3 conversion for now, but it will have mp4 download later.
-### The Youtube Downloader is in Portuguese, maybe change it in the later too.
+### The Youtube Downloader is in Portuguese, maybe change it later too.
 ### Windows only

 # Future Updates